I was ready. at least I thought I was.

 - Focus your mind when you are arriving at or leaving from a location.
 Be especially alert when you are at road intersections or when your vehicle is stationary.

-- Known crime hot spots or locations that provide opportunity for criminal activity should make you instantly alert.
+- Known crime hot spots or locations that provide an opportunity for criminal activity should make you instantly alert.
 This includes public transport areas, retail areas such as bottle stores, small checkout retailers and automatic teller machines.

 - Consciously switch on your alertness when using sharp objects or complex machinery.
 Your fingers will love you for this at the end of the day.